AdobeDocs/experience-manager-screens.en/help/user-guide/channel-level-activation.md

    >[!NOTE]
    >
-   >To choose the same day, select the next day, then manually edit the date to the same day but for a later time.
+   >To choose the same day, click the next day, then manually edit the date to the same day but for a later time.
 Doing so restricts the user from selecting a past date.
 See the following example:

    ![new1](assets/new1.gif)